mopidy/mopidy-pandora/README.rst

 Mopidy needs `dynamic playlist <https://github.com/mopidy/mopidy/issues/620>`_ and `core extensions <https://github.com/mopidy/mopidy/issues/1100>`_ support to properly support Pandora.
 In the meantime, Mopidy-Pandora represents each Pandora station as a separate playlist.
-The Playlist will automatically be played **in repeat mode** unless you set the **auto_set_repeat** config parameter to 'False'.
+The Playlist needs to be played **in repeat mode**, and Mopidy-Pandora will enable this automatically as soon as the first track starts to play unless you set the **auto_set_repeat** config parameter to 'false'.

 Each time a track is played, the next dynamic track for that Pandora station will be played.
 The playlist will consist of a single track unless the experimental ratings support is enabled.
 With ratings support enabled, the playlist will contain three tracks.
 These are just used to determine whether the user clicked on the 'previous' or 'next' playback buttons, and all three tracks point to the same dynamic track for that Pandora station (i.e. it does not matter which one you select to play).

 Project resources